Paladin

 2nd-level Paladin feature

-Whenever you hit a creature with a weapon attack you can choose to deliver a divine smite that deals an additional 1d8 radiant (Sacred) or 1d8 necrotic (Profane) damage.
+You can choose to deliver a divine smite that deals an additional 1d8 radiant (Sacred) or 1d8 necrotic (Profane) damage.
 The damage increases by 1d8 if the target is one of the creature types you chose for Divine Sense.
 The amount of extra damage increases as you gain levels in this class, as shown in the Smite Damage column of the Paladin table.

 Spellcasting

-You have learned to draw on divine magic through meditation and prayer to cast spells as a cleric does.
+2nd-level Paladin feature You have learned to draw on divine magic through meditation and prayer to cast spells as a cleric does.

 Mana

 The Paladin table shows how much mana you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend mana from your mana pool.
-You regain all expended mana when you finish a long rest.
+You regain all expended mana when you finish a Long Rest.
 The mana costs for spells can be found on the mana cost table.

 Preparing and Casting Spells

-You prepare the list of paladin spells that are available for you to cast, choosing from the paladin spell list.
+You prepare the list of paladin spells that are available for you to cast, choosing from the Paladin Spell List.
 When you do so, choose a number of paladin spells equal to your Charisma modifier + half your paladin level (minimum of one spell).
 The spells must be of a level for which you can cast.

-You can change your list of prepared spells when you finish a long rest.
+You can change your list of prepared spells when you finish a Long Rest.
 Preparing a new list of paladin spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

 Spellcasting Ability

 Charisma is your spellcasting ability for your paladin spells, since their power derives from the strength of your convictions.
 You use your Charisma whenever a spell refers to your spellcasting ability.
-In addition, you use your Charisma modifier when setting the saving throw DC for a paladin spell you cast and when making an attack roll with one.
+In addition, you use your Charisma modifier when setting the Saving Throw DC for a paladin spell you cast and when making an Attack Roll with one.

 Spell save DC = 8 + your proficiency bonus + your Charisma modifier